vtrucco/jtframe/README.md

 # DIP switches and OSD

 To enable support of DIP switches in MRA files define the macro **JTFRAME_MRA_DIP**.
 The maximum length of DIP switches is 32 bits.
+To alter the value of DIP switches in simulation use **JTFRAME_SIM_DIPS**.

 In MiST, DIP switches are incorporated into the status word.
 As some bits in the status word are used for other OSD settings, DIP switches are by default located in range 31:16.
 This is set by the macro **JTFRAME_MIST_DIPBASE**, whose **default value is 16**.
 Note that the MRA should match this, the **base** attribute can be used in the MRA dip definition to shift the switch bits up.

 Macro                | Effect
 ---------------------|----------------------------
-JTFRAME_OSD_NOLOAD   | Do not display _load file_
+JTFRAME_SIM_DIPS     | 32-bit value of DIPs used in simulation only JTFRAME_OSD_NOLOAD   | Do not display _load file_
 JTFRAME_OSD_NOCREDITS| Do not display _Credits_
 JTFRAME_OSD_FLIP     | Display flip option (only for vertical games)